 What follow-up is required when I receive a Sorin Fellows Program grant?

-After conducting the project, grant recipients must provide the CEC with a 500-1000 word report about the experience and its outcome, as well as at least one high-resolution digital photograph (3000 pixels wide or larger) of the recipient on location during the placement.
-Reports and photographs must be emailed to the CEC's Student Program Manager by the deadline communicated at the time of award.
-Unless permission is expressly denied, the CEC retains permission to share these reports and photographs.
+After conducting the project, grant recipients must provide the de Nicola Center with a 500-1000 word report about the experience and its outcome, as well as at least one high-resolution digital photograph (3000 pixels wide or larger) of the recipient on location during the placement.
+Reports and photographs must be emailed to the Center's Student Program Manager by the deadline communicated at the time of award.
+Unless permission is expressly denied, the de Nicola Center retains permission to share these reports and photographs.

-The funding I’ve received will lead to a published paper or presentation, what attribution to the CEC is required?
+The funding I’ve received will lead to a published paper or presentation, what attribution to the de Nicola Center is required?